 5. RETURNED CHECKS / INVALID PAYMENT: A $25 fee will be assessed for any check returned by the bank.
 In addition, a late fee on rent may be charged if a returned check causes a rent payment to be past due.
 Incorrect banking information made during an online payment may result in late fees for rent not collected on time.
 Returned or reissued checks from deposit refunds will be charged a $15 processing fee.

 6. CHECK-IN PROCEDURES: Tenant may move-in on the starting date of the contract, beginning at 9 AM.
-Tenant will arrange with property manager for pickup of keys and parking passes (if available) to begin tenancy.
-Early move-in can be arranged for a fee depending on availability of the unit.
+Tenant will receive an e-mail by 9 AM on the morning of their check-in with all check-in instructions.
+Early move-in can be arranged for a fee depending on availability of the unit – the fee will be a $25 processing fee, in addition to a daily prorated rental rate.
 Tenants who move items into the unit or occupy the unit prior to move-in date will be charged a $50 fee plus the pro-rated amount of rent for the period they used the unit.
 Tenant has five (5) days beginning upon occupancy to report to the Landlord any damage found in the unit, including missing or broken items.
 If the landlord has not received a list of damages within five (5) days, tenant waives all claims to pre-existing damage and becomes responsible for any damage found.
 A check-in evaluation is available on your tenant portal, a form is available from BYU Off-Campus Housing, or tenant may use their own format for reporting.